h0ryz0n/bcm57810s/README.md

 (eth side) ethtool -s <if> speed 2500 + check with ethtool <if>
 (sfp side) fw_setenv sgmii_mode 5 + check with onu lanpsg 0 for link_status=5

-thanks to original posters and all the people who contributes
+thanks to original posters and all the people who contributes, they did an awesome work